ziatdinovmax/gpax/README.md

 The limitation of the standard GP is that it does not usually allow for the incorporation of prior domain knowledge and can be biased toward a trivial interpolative solution.
 Recently, we [introduced](https://arxiv.org/abs/2108.10280) a structured Gaussian Process (sGP), where a classical GP is augmented by a structured probabilistic model of the expected system’s behavior.
 This approach allows us to [balance](https://towardsdatascience.com/unknown-knowns-bayesian-inference-and-structured-gaussian-processes-why-domain-scientists-know-4659b7e924a4) the flexibility of the non-parametric GP approach with a rigid structure of prior (physical) knowledge encoded into the parametric model.
 Implementation-wise, we substitute a constant/zero prior mean function in GP with a probabilistic model of the expected system's behavior.

-For example, if we have prior knowledge that our objective function has a discontinuous 'phase transition', and a power law-like behavior before and after this transition, we may express it using function
+For example, if we have prior knowledge that our objective function has a discontinuous 'phase transition', and a power law-like behavior before and after this transition, we may express it using a simple piecewise function
 ```python3
 import jax.numpy as jnp